LSA-DN Summer Meeting 2024

 The LeadingAge Annual Meeting is an important source for the latest technology, products and solutions for senior services leaders.
 For those who will attend the conference in Boston, we will host a special member reception at City Tap House to continue the discussion of advancing your organization’s work to improve the lives of older adults.
 The restaurant is in the heart of the city’s Seaport neighborhood and within walking distance of the Boston Convention & Exhibition Center and conference hotels.

-Stop on by for craft food that surprises the palate and meet your Lutheran Services in America peers.
+Stop on by for comfort food classics and meet your Lutheran Services in America peers.
 Please remember to invite your board and team members to join the fun!

 Reception Location